rushvora/CSC-648-Team-03-Project/milestones/milestone1.md

 | Timestamped Pictures | - | - | - | - | - | <b> ` + ` </b> |
 | Books Only | - | - | - | + | - | <b> ` - ` </b> |

+## 7. High Level Architecture

+1. CakePHP: We will be using CakePHP, which is the most pleasant framework with respect to MVC pattern.
+Also, the great principle of convention over configuration (COC) is by far the separator from other PHP frameworks.
+The great thing about COC is if you create a file called “login” in a model folder, you will have a corresponding table in the database called “login”.
+Cake PHP was built from the ground up.
+This makes it unique and enjoyable to work with.
+CakePHP is handy because it has a CRUD (create, read, update, and delete) for database implementation; making development much more efficient.
+2. MySQL: Is the relational database management system which, will work well with CakePHP.
+We will be able to have a database table populated whenever we create a file in model.
+MySQL server will be connected with our database.
+So each individual will be able to contribute their assigned task and use the team’s database to accept user input or static files.
+3. Foundation (HTML, CSS): This is the best front end framework.
+This provides a responsive grid, HTML, and CSS UI components.
+We will be implementing templates, forms, buttons, navigation and other interface components.
+We plan to create a navbar that is displayed on page 1.
+When the user decides to scroll down he/she will notice the navbar becomes tucked in.
+4. IDE (Webstorm PhpStorm and vim and test remotely): We plan to use PhpStorm because it provides seamless integration with PHPCake.
+5. PHPStorm is a full featured IDE for PHP and it is developed and marketed by Jet Brains.
+We plan to use the student account which is free, and we get the same features as a regular account.
+The best feature about PHPStorm is the live editing.
+For example, say I want to edit a code that I already compiled and want to adjust placement of some content on the website.
+I can rewrite the code on my IDE and check out my browser.
+Simply press refresh and I will be able to see the difference
+Integration with version control systems, databases/SQL, composer, remote deployment, vagrant, rest client, and command line tools are just a few developer tools that my team will be using.
+Xdebug is a debugging tools that will be implemented and it can be used both locally and remotely.
+6. Apache: Is the open source web server my team plans to use.
+It is part of LAMP stack discuses briefly during lecture.
+It will enable us to serve contents of our project.
+7. Web grind: Is an Xdebug profiling web frontend in PHP 7.
+It implements a subset of the features of kcachegrind.
+This simple tool will help track time spent in functions.
+The process of doing this will be by self-cost or inclusive cost.
+Inclusive cost is time inside function + calls to other functions.
+This tool will let us keep track of all function time cost.
+Which is very important for making a feasible UX design model.
+Our goal is to make the website simple and easy access and navigate content for users.
+Just to simply our usage of Xdebug is to receive stack and function traces in error messages with the following messages: 1) Full parameter display for user defined functions 2) function name, file name and line indications and finally 3) support for member functions.
+Also, memory allocation and protection for infinite recursions.
+8. reCaptcha: We plan to use this google based tools to exclude robots from accessing our website.
+The captcha can be solved by clicking on a box/button, making solving the captcha easier than reading blurred and smeared text from other captcha services.

 ## 8. Team